HP block third party inks from being used in printers by updating firmware.

 Consumer group Which? didn't hold back, accusing manufacturers of actively hindering customers from exercising their right to opt for affordable ink and snagging themselves a better deal.

 HP claims that some customers can disable the cartridge-blocking feature in their printer settings, but it all depends on the printer model.
 Unfortunately, others find themselves stuck with a printer that only plays nice if they're willing to splash out on official HP cartridges.
-If this has happened to you and you cannot print, get in touch and we’ll do our best to help.
-To prevent it happening to you in the future, make sure you have automatic firmware updates switched off.

 If you don't know how to switch off automatic updates, get in touch with us.